Typestate via Revocable Capabilities: Case Studies

 \subsection{Table Locking}

-We provide one possible implementation of the imperative-style table locking example (\Cref{fig:flowlock1}) from \Cref{sec:intro}.
-The definitions for tables and locks are depicted in \Cref{fig:locksetup}.
-To statically track the lock status of tables and rows, we define a mixin @Lock@ (line \ref{line:locktrait}) which contains a type member for each state.
-Then, the @Table@ (line \ref{line:tableclass}) and @Row@ (line \ref{line:rowclass}) classes each extend @Lock@.
-The @Row@ class is nested inside @Table@ to reflect that @Row@ objects are associated with particular @Table@ instances.
+Our first case study revisits the imperative table locking example from \Cref{fig:flowlock1} in \Cref{sec:intro}. \Cref{fig:lockdefsandapi} presents one possible implementation, including the @Table@ definitions and the corresponding API.
+To track the lock status of tables and rows, we define a mixin @Lock@ (line \ref{line:locktrait}) containing a type member for each state.
+Both the @Table@ (line \ref{line:tableclass}) and its nested class @Row@ (line \ref{line:rowclass}) extend @Lock@, so that each table and row carry their own lock states.
+Because @Row@ is defined inside @Table@, every @Row@ instance is statically tied to its parenting @Table@.

-The table locking user API (\Cref{fig:lockapi}) defines a factory method @apply@ (line \ref{line:tableapply}) for @Table@ objects, used as @val table = Table(n)@.
-It introduces a a new @Table@ together with its @isReleased@ capability using @Sigma@.
-The factory method also demonstrates the construction of path-dependent capabilities.
-The @Table@ type members are initialized to @Unit@ within @apply@, but are opaque outside of @apply@.
-Since the API restricts @Table@ introduction to this factory method, it permits the safe use of @Unit@ for path-dependent capabilities within other API methods.

-Line \ref{line:tableextension} defines a \textit{collective extension} for a @table: Table@ parameter, indicting that the methods @lock@, @unlock@, @locateRow@, and @lockRow@ can all be used in the style of @table.lock()@.

-Methods that perform typestate transitions use @?=!>?@.
-For example, method @lock@ on line \ref{line:tablelock} changes the state of the @Table@ by acquiring the lock.
-The implementation of all state-transitioning methods will return a @Sigma@ with @type A@ instantiated to @Unit@ and @type B@ instantiated to the path-dependent capability corresponding to the new state.
-A safe type-cast (line \ref{line:safecast}) is used to construct capabilities, since we know their underlying implementation is Unit.
+The factory method on line \ref{line:tableapply} creates a new @Table@ together with its initial capability @isReleased@, packaged as a @Sigma@ pair.
+The @Table@ itself is returned explicitly, while the @isReleased@ capability is returned implicitly.
+Line \ref{line:tableextension} defines a collective extension for @Table@ instances, allowing additional methods to be invoked in the standard object-oriented style, such as @table.lock()@.

-Operations that need @Table@ to be in a particular state are implicitly parameterized by a path-dependent capability corresponding to that state.
-Locating a row (line \ref{line:locaterow}) requires the @Table@ to hold a lock, returning a @Row@ which depends on the @Table@ object together with its @isReleased@ capability.
+Methods that perform typestate transitions use the composite arrow @?=!>?@.
+For example, @lock@ (line \ref{line:tablelock}) acquires the lock on a @Table@ by consuming the @table.IsReleased@ capability and returning a @table.IsHeld@ capability.
+Then, operations that need @Table@ to be in a specific state are implicitly parameterized by the corresponding path-dependent capability.
+Retrieving a row (line \ref{line:locaterow}) requires the @Table@ lock to be held, so it requires the @table.IsHeld@ capability, and returns a @Row@ value which depends on the same @Table@ instance, together with its @isReleased@ capability.

-A type projection @Table#Row@ can be used to define operations on arbitrary @Row@ objects, such as @Row@ unlocking (line \ref{line:rowlock}) and computing (line \ref{line:computeonrow}).